compass-stc/StructuralGT/doc/source/gettingstarted/quickstart.rst

 Data Formats
 ============

 Before any analysis, you must first ensure your network images are laid out in your directory appropriately.
 Network images may be either a single image from which you would like to extract a two-dimensional (2D) network `or` it may be a stack of 2D images which represent a three-dimensional (3D) network.
-The rules for laying them out in storage are the same for both cases.
-Namely, each material network (whether a single 2D image or a stack of 2D images) must be stored in it's own directory.
+Each material network (whether a single 2D image or a stack of 2D images) must be stored in it's own directory.
 Supported image formats include :code:`.tiff`, :code:`.jpeg`, :code:`.png`, :code:`.bmp`, :code:`.gif`.
-The name of each image in the directory should be :code:`slice` followed by a 4 number identification of its depth.
-Therefore, single images will be named :code:`slice0000`, followed by the filetype.
-TODO remove this requirement.
+For 2D images, the directory should contain just one image file.
+For 3D data, the images must be stored as a stack of 2D images and all of which must be named with an identical prefix, followed by a 4 digit identification of its depth, e.g. :code:`slice0000.tiff`.

 Binarizing
 ==========